 - Creating a place to come together and build community

 A final design concept was endorsed by Council in November 2021.
-Planning was lodged in late March 2022 (ref MPS/2022/194).
-It is expected that construction will commence in early 2023 with a view to being complete by late 2024.
+Planning was lodged in late March 2022 and a permit was issued in January 2023 (ref MPS/2022/194).
+It is expected that construction will commence in 2023 with a view to being complete by late 2024.

 - Strategic Framework for 33 Saxon Street, Brunswick (PDF 448Kb)

 - Site map of 33 Saxon Street, Brunswick (PDF 647Kb)